 HAYWOOD STREET RESPITE

-Haywood Street Respite is a safe place for eight homeless adults at a time to rest, get three meals a day, and be helped in other ways to “get back on their feet” following discharge from the hospital.
-It is short-term care in a home-like setting for folks who are too ill or frail to recover on the streets after surgery or acute illness.
+Haywood Street Respite is a safe place for homeless adults to rest, get three meals a day, and be helped in other ways to “get back on their feet” following discharge from the hospital.
+It is short-term care in a home-like setting for unhoused individuals who are too ill or frail to recover on the streets after surgery or acute illness.

-We welcomed our first Friend to Respite in January 2014 and since then have had the privilege to be in community with nearly 500 others.
-Friends who stay with us have fewer hospital readmissions, are more likely to attend follow-up clinic appointments, and the majority — 9 out of 10 — go somewhere other than camping upon discharge.
+We welcomed our first Friend to Respite in January 2014 and since then have had the privilege to be in community with more than 1,000 others.
+Friends who stay with us have fewer hospital readmissions, are more likely to attend follow-up clinic appointments, and most — 7 out of 10 — go somewhere other than the streets/camping upon discharge.

 As with all other Haywood Street ministries, relationships are a source of transformation, restoration and healing in the Respite.